-You are eligible to enroll in one of two plans with Tufts Health Plan.
-All plans satisfy the definition of "creditable coverage" under the Massachusetts health care reform law.
+You are eligible to enroll in one of several plans with Tufts Health Plan.
+All plans satisfy the coverage requirements of both federal and Massachusetts health care reform laws.
 For most eligible faculty and staff, Berklee subsidizes the cost of coverage by paying 65 percent of the premium, while you pay the remainder through pre-tax payroll deductions via Berklee's Section 125 Cafeteria Plan.

 This is a comprehensive plan in which you choose a primary care provider (or PCP) who will coordinate your medical care within the HMO's network and provide referrals as needed.
 There are no benefits for health care outside of the New England network except for emergency and urgent care.